MasterBladeX/Novel-2-EBook/README.md

 ### Features

-- Download and save you favorite Novels from wuxiaworld.com into a .epub file
+- Download and save you favorite novels from [WuxiaWorld](wuxiaworld.com) and [Gravity Tales](http://gravitytales.com/) into a .epub file
-- Automatically adds some metadata like title and cover
+- Automatically adds some metadata like title, cover, and author (translator used as author as it was easier to implement)

 ### Prerequisites